SKanoksi/SBILL-SLURM/README.md

 # SBILL-SLURM
-Query SLURM job billing and information -- a wrapper of SLURM SACCT command
+Query SLURM job billing and information -- a Python wrapper of SLURM SACCT command

 SBILL version:
 1.5.2 (21 May 2025)